riffcc/alpha-upload-toolkit/README.md

 Make sure you have a recent version of mktorrent installed.
 Then copy mktorrent.sh to ~ and make it executable.

-create-everything.sh can be used for creating massive amounts of torrents from anything stored in folders.

-create-everything-bare.sh can be used for creating torrents from files not currently stored in folders.
-(In a future version, these two scripts will be merged!)
+create-torrents.sh is used to prepare uploads.

-move-torrents.sh is used to move torrent files into the processing folders.
+move-torrents.sh is used to move torrent files into place to be split and then copied into watch folders

 sort-torrents.sh has the special job of sorting your torrents, keeping only the best available quality of each potential upload.